 It Is Hard to Beat the Market

 It’s hard to beat the returns of a market index over the long run.
-Nearly all information about future earnings and the risk of those earnings is embedded in the stock price by millions of smart buyers and sellers.
-This is called market efficiency.
+Nearly all information about future earnings and the risk of those earnings is embedded in the stock price by millions of intelligent buyers and sellers.
+For more, learn about the efficient market hypothesis.

 To beat the market you need to have knowledge that millions of others have failed to act upon.